 The area combines historical interest sites, geological phenomena and plenty of walking tracks with awesome views!
 The Mt Nebo, Mount Glorious and Samford areas boast some of the best freshwater swimming spots in greater Brisbane.
 Cedar Creek, below Mt Glorious, Stony Creek, Mt Nebo, and Rocky Hole in Mt Mee all boast crystal clear streams of varying depths, ideal for Brisbane Kids to cool off.

 A definite bucket list item to experience with your Brisbane kids is the unique sea walk between King Island and Wellington Point at low tide.
 Also featuring a popular waterside playground and impressive climbing trees.
 Visitors to Wellington Point will benefit from checking the tidal conditions first as it’s only as the waters ebb to their lowest point that the natural sand walkway stretching between the point and King Island, situated about 1km offshore, is revealed.

 Although the island is small, this experience is all about the journey.
 The 2km round trip is suitable for all ages.
 It is much loved by kids as the retreating waters leave behind a pathway usually littered with various marine life, such as curling shells and small mud crabs just waiting to be discovered.

 Timing your trip for when the low tide falls close to sunrise promises you a spectacular view and a prime car spot.

 Roma Street Parklands

-We really are lucky to live where we do in the world.
-With so much natural beauty right on our doorstep, there really is no excuse not to get out and explore all that our natural world has to offer.
+We are lucky to live where we do, with many natural attractions around Brisbane.
+With so much natural beauty on our doorstep, there is no excuse not to get out and explore all our natural world has to offer.